-The shaded campground has 26 campsites including electrical hookups, modern rest rooms and showers.
+The shaded campground includes electrical hookups, modern rest rooms and showers.
 Advance campsite reservations can be made online through the park reservation system.
-Half of the campsites are available on a first-come, first-serve basis.
+One fourth of the campsites are available on a first-come, first-serve basis.

 Multi-use trails take you down to Dutch Creek but the Ice Cave and Horse Thief Cave and out to the recreation area.
 The multi-use trails are open to hiking, cross country skiing and snowmobiling.

 Hiking along the bluffs reveals rocky staircases, crevices and caves.
 A trip to Wapsipinicon isn't complete without visiting bowl-shaped Horse Thief Cave.
 The excitement of years past exists in the legend of the two horse thieves who, legend says, used the cave for their camp.
 In the Ice Cave, visitors can crawl back into cool temperatures during the height of summer's heat.

 The Wapsi River has long been famous for its channel and flathead catfish, spring crappies, bullheads and smallmouth bass, especially below the dam near the park entrance.
 Dutch Creek meanders through the park and empties into the Wapsi.
 At its mouth, fishing is good almost anytime.
 This is also a feeding area for walleye and northern, providing anglers with a great challenge.